wso2/docs-is/en/asgardeo/docs/guides/authentication/mfa/add-duo-login.md

 # Add Duo login

-[Duo](https://duo.com/) is a multi factor authentication option that offer multiple verification methods such as push notifications, SMS, phone calls, and hardware tokens.
+[Duo](https://duo.com/) is a multi-factor authentication option that offer multiple verification methods such as push notifications, SMS, phone calls, and hardware tokens.

-In this guide, you'll learn how to integrate Duo with your Asgardeo application, enabling Duo as a second-factor authentication provider to enhance your application's security.
+In this guide, you'll learn how to integrate Duo as a second-factor authentication provider for your Asgardeo application.

 ## Prerequisites

 Before you begin, ensure you have the following:

-- Duo Account: A Duo administrator account to configure your Duo application.
+- [Duo Account](https://signup.duo.com/): A Duo administrator account to configure your Duo application.
-- Asgardeo Account: Access to your Asgardeo console with administrative privileges.
+- [Asgardeo Account](https://asgardeo.io/signup): Access to your Asgardeo console with administrative privileges.

 ## Configure Duo Security Application